essentuki/mqrd/README.md

 The first attempt is using Python and Procedural Oriented Programming.

 Created Features:
-- Add an element
+- Add an element in automatic mode
 - Edit an element
 - Delete an element
 - Check an element as done
 - Postpone an element for next day
 - Exit the program

-Currently the program is able to save the written activities for each day.
+- After exiting, if open again, it recovers the day's task
+- It creates a log file, with all changes occurring during a day

 The plan is to keep updating it as much as needed.